 Planqc raises millions

-German quantum computing startup Planqc secured €4.6 million in a first round of funding.
-The round is led by UVC Partners and Speedinvest, with Ann-Kristin Achleitner and entrepreneur Markus Wagner having previously provided seed funding.
-With the financing round, the start-up is sending a clear signal against the prejudice that there is rarely any money for important research in Germany.
+The German quantum computer start-up Planqc has secured 4.6 million euros in its first round of financing.
+The round was led by UVC Partners and Speedinvest; Ann-Kristin Achleitner and entrepreneur Markus Wagner had previously provided start-up financing.
+With this financing round, the start-up is sending out a clear signal against the prejudice that there is rarely any money for important research in Germany.
 The Handelsblatt first reported on the financing.

-The founders see a great opportunity in their research and quantum computers in general: "As soon as our quantum computers show a quantum advantage for an industry-relevant problem, they will unleash their enormous social and economic potential," says Alexander Glätzle.
+The founders see a great opportunity in their research and quantum computers in general: "As soon as our quantum computers demonstrate a quantum advantage for an industry-relevant problem, they will unleash their enormous social and economic potential," says Alexander Glätzle.

 Like it?
 Please spread the word: